-At balance date the group had net assets of \$5,122,548 (2013: \$5,097,100), and an excess of current assets over current liabilities of \$778,568 (2013: \$1,088,335).
+At balance date the group had net assets of \$5,097,100 (2012: \$4,610,154), and an excess of current assets over current liabilities of \$1,088,335 (2012: \$832,152).

 The Group has forecasted that it may need to seek additional funding in order to meet its operating expenditure and planned exploration expenditure for the next 12 months from the date of signing these financial statements.
-Due to difficulties being faced by smaller exploration companies seeking to raise additional capital in the current market, if the Company is unable to raise further funds within the next 12 months, there is a material uncertainty that may cause significant doubt as to whether the Group will be able to continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business.
+Due to difficulties being faced by smaller exploration companies seeking to raise additional capital in the current market, if the Company is unable to raise further funds within the next 12 month, there is a material uncertainty that may cause significant doubt as to whether the Group will be able to continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business.
 As a result, the Company's auditors have included in their audit report an "Emphasis of Matter" paragraph.
-Refer to page 69 for the Independent Auditor's Report.
+Refer to page 66 for the Independent Auditor's Report.

-Current assets decreased by 18% to \$1,045,970 (2013: \$1,271,640).
-Non current assets increased by 8% due to expenditure on exploration and evaluation in Tanzania.
+Current assets decreased by 18% to \$1,271,640 (2012: \$1,550,721).
+Non current assets increased by 6% due to expenditure on exploration and evaluation in Tanzania which offset the impairment charge against the Mount Windsor Project and Panhandle Project following the decision by Ramelius Resources to withdraw from the joint venture.

-Current liabilities increased by 46% to \$267,402 in 2014 from \$183,305 in the 2013 financial year.
-This was mainly attributable to the drilling program invoices being accrued at 30 June 2014 from the June drilling program in Tanzania.
+Current liabilities decreased by 74% from \$718,569 in 2012 to \$183,305 in the 2013 financial year.
+This was mainly attributable to drilling invoices accrued at 30 June 2012.
+There were no outstanding drilling invoices at 30 June 2013.